GeethuEbby/weather-based-ride-suggestions/README.md

 The objective of Mobility Recommendation – Dashboard is to generate a dashboard for a traveller where he can access weekly weather information, see any notifications arising due to inclement weather, choose vehicle recommendations and pre-book a vehicle for the day, see profile information and can access a vehicle scheduler.
 Vehicles are recommended for days of inclement weather and based on the passenger’s fuel preference.

+## Experimental Set Up:
+For development purpose, we consider traveller profiles for two users Alex and Mary, whose preferred travel mode is ebike and fuel preference is either electric or petrol/diesel vehicle.
+Vehicle profiles are also generated, and driver details with contact info are added for each vehicle.
+Vehicles in the traveller cluster are identified and taxis or Ubers are filtered from it.

 ## Data Flow Diagram
 ![Data Flow Diagram](https://github.com/GeethuEbby/weather-based-ride-suggestions/blob/d64740ba70ef928a8ebb8141fe379729e0257c8e/Data%20Flow.jpg)